 Publications

 Hefner, J.L., Noghrehchi, P.J., David, S., Pandey, S., & Bevis, L.E.M.
 (2025).
 A Community-engaged Qualitative Study of Police Response to 911 Calls for Behavioral Health Crises.
-Accepted in Progress in Community Health Partnerships: Research, Education, and Action, In press.
+Progress in Community Health Partnerships: Research, Education, and Action.
+Online ahead of print.

 Kumar, N., Raghunathan, K., Arrieta, A., Jilani, A., & Pandey, S. (2021).
 The Power of the collective empowers women: Evidence from self-help groups in India.
 World Development, 146, 105579